-CO No. Course Objectives CO-1 Identify and confirm industrially important micro organisms.
+CO No. The learners will be able to CO-1 Identify and confirm industrially important micro organisms.
 CO-2 Apply immobilization technique for an enzyme or cell.
 CO-3 Categorize the Solubility of drug at room temperature.
 CO-4 Design the Sterility testing of Pharmaceutical products.
 CO-5 Rate the Microbiological assay of antibiotics.

-- Isolation and identification of industrially important micro organismscrowded plate technique-giant colony technique.
+- 1. Isolation and identification of industrially important micro organismscrowded plate technique-giant colony technique.

 - 2. Ethanol Fermentation.

 - 3. Immobilization of an enzyme or Cell.

 - 4. Production of Streptomycin (DEMO).

 - 5. Production of Beer (DEMO).

 - 6. Production of Wine (DEMO).

 - 7. Determination of Solubility of drug at room temperature.

 - 8. Sterility testing of Pharmaceuticals.

 - 9. Microbiological assay of antibiotics by cup plate method.

-10. Bioassay of chloramphenicol by plate assay method and turbidimeteric Assay method.
+- 10. Bioassay of chloramphenicol by plate assay method and turbidimeteric Assay method.